net2cn/Bilibili_Anime4K/README.md

 # Issues
 - Even lagger than before.
-- Video not centered.
-(Damn, I should have learnt some CSS before.)
 - You can no longer click the video to pause it if you're on ACFun.

 # Acknowledgements